 11. When Did California Became A State – What Year Did California Became A State

-- California became the state of USA on September 9, 1850.
+- California became the state of the USA on September 9, 1850.

 12. Is California A State Or A Country – What Number State Is California

-- By population, California is the number one largest state of USA.
+- By population, California is the number one largest state in the USA.

 13. California Weather Facts

-- The weather of a region depends on the altitude, latitude, and the distance and closeness to the coast.
+- The weather of a region depends on the altitude, latitude, distance, and closeness to the coast.

 - On this basis, there is a wide variation in the weather of California from hot desert to cold polar climates.